limsammy/pulseframeproductions.com/README.md

 * Activate environment: `pyenv activate pulseframe`
 * List poetry packages, versions, and descriptions: `poetry show`
 * List environment variables `dotenv list`
+* More `dotenv` commands when we get around to using `dotenv vault` for logging in, CI/CD, etc.